SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_Amplifier_Collector.md

 This page contains all the parameters to configure the provisioning via DB of amplifiers for the polling of the collector.

 In the upper left corner of the page, the **Collector Device ID** is displayed, which is needed to search for the corresponding amplifiers in the IAM database.
-The driver gets this value on startup from a custom property of the element, called "DEVICE_ID".
+The connector gets this value on startup from a custom property of the element, called "DEVICE_ID".

 On this page, you need to configure the credentials to connect with the SQL database.